Logo

 Harriet Martineau explained how that, as she knew death was approaching, day by day she was not scared of it or dreading it, in fact she even described how she did not let this knowledge impact her daily life activities.

-Harriet Martineau left an autobiographical sketch to be published by the Daily News, in which she wrote:.
+Harriet Martineau left an autobiographical sketch, published by The Daily News on 29 June 1876, in which she wrote:.

 Harriet Martineau's book was regarded as dispassionate, "philosophic to the core" in its perceived masculinity, and a work of necessitarianism.

-Harriet Martineau deeply explored childhood experiences and memories, expressing feelings of having been deprived of her mother's affection, as well as strong devotion to her brother James Martineau, a theologian.
+Harriet Martineau explored childhood experiences and memories, expressing feelings of having been deprived of her mother's affection, as well as strong devotion to her brother James Martineau.

-Anthony Giddens and Simon Griffiths argue that Harriet Martineau is a neglected founder of sociology and that she remains important today.
+Anthony Giddens and Simon Griffiths argued that Harriet Martineau is a neglected founder of sociology and that she remains important.

 Harriet Martineau taught that study of the society must include all its aspects, including key political, religious and social institutions, and she insisted on the need to include the lives of women.